EIFY/grokking-at-the-edge-of-numerical-stability/ReadMe.md

 </p>

 <br/>
-This is the official implementation of our paper <i>Grokking at the Edge of Numerical Stability</i>.
+This is the official implementation of our paper <a href="https://arxiv.org/abs/2501.04697" target="_blank"><i>Grokking at the Edge of Numerical Stability</i></a> (arXiv: 2501.04697).
 Here you can find guidance to reproduce the main results of the paper.
 <br/>

 ## Replicating Our Results